mkeen/rxcouch/README.md

 Read, Write and Subscribe to documents in CouchDB in real-time with impunity.
 A document is a `BehaviorSubject` and will automatically be updated from the database's `_changes` feed.
 Edits via calling `.next` are seamless and propagate across your local application, as well as other subscribers' applications instantly.

 ### Why?
-CouchDB is a fantastic database for powering real-time user interfaces, but to truly bind to a document in real-time, there is a bit of work required in consuming the change feed API in an effective and scalable manner.
+CouchDB is a fantastic database for powering real-time user interfaces... but to truly bind to a document in real-time, there is a bit of work required around consuming the change feed API in an effective and scalable manner.
 RxCouch makes it so that you only have to reason about documents -- they'll be updated automatically for you -- and you don't have to care about the change feed particulars.

 ### Features

 📀 **Universal** -- Works on both NodeJS and Browser

 🔐 **Authentication** -- Supports wide open CouchDB databases (admin party) as well as protected databases.
-Uses cookie-based auth, which is the secure, and recommended method in both Browser and Node.

-📡 **Automatic Change Notification** -- RxCouch keeps track of all documents that the user touches.
-RxCouch is always subscribed to CouchDB's `_changes` feed and utilizes the `_doc_ids` filter to ensure you only get the changes to documents you've fetched or created in the current scope of your user interface.
-A document is a `BehaviorSubject`.
-RxCouch is real-time by default.
+📡 **Automatic Change Notification** -- RxCouch keeps track of all documents that it touches.
+By default, RxCouch is always subscribed to CouchDB's `_changes` feed and utilizes the `_doc_ids` filter to ensure you only get the changes to documents you've fetched or created in the current scope of your user interface.

 💾 **Automatic Document Creation** -- If you pass in a document, without an `_id` field, RxCouch will automatically create it in the database and return a `BehaviorSubject`.

 📝 **Automatic Document Editing** -- If you pass in a complete document that doesn't match a previously received version of a known document (one that the current scope of your user interface has fetched or created), the new version will be sent to couchdb and saved.
-If other users of your application and are watching this document, they will receive the new version of the document in real-time.
+If other users of your application are watching this document, they will receive the new version of the document in real-time.

 😎 **Automatic Document Fetching** -- If you subscribe to a document `_id` that RxCouch hasn't seen yet, it will be automatically and transparently fetched, before being injected into a `BehaviorSubject` and returned.